Getting pregnant Trying to conceive Signs of pregnancy

 When is the right time to see the doctor about your early pregnancy?

 And what can you expect during this first visit?
-One of the most important things is to confirm that your growing baby has a healthy heartbeat, which will be done by either an ultrasound or by listening with a handheld doppler.
-But keep in mind that even an ultrasound can’t visualize a baby until around six to eight weeks, so don’t panic if this doesn’t happen before then.
+One of the most important things is to confirm that your growing baby has healthy heart activity, which will be done by either an ultrasound or by listening with a handheld Doppler.
+But keep in mind that even an ultrasound can’t visualize a baby until around 5.5 weeks, so don’t panic if this doesn’t happen before then.

-If you’d been hoping for a positive pregnancy test, try not to be too disheartened.
+If you’d been hoping for a positive pregnancy test, try not to be too disheartened if it doesn’t happen right away.
 It’s totally natural to feel disappointed, but remember that around 85% of people will conceive within the first year of trying, so try to focus on your next cycle.
-If you feel like you’ve had a lucky escape with a negative pregnancy test, it might be a sign it’s worth rethinking your contraceptive method.
+If you feel like you’ve had a lucky escape with a negative pregnancy test, it might be a sign it’s worth rethinking your contraceptive method

 References